vasilionjea/jqDirect/README.md

 GDirections
 ===========

-Gets Google Map directions from one address to another.
+A jQuery plugin that gets Google Map directions from one address to another.
 Having a map on the page is totally optional.
 Take a look at `index.html` for examples.

 ### Usage
 This example does the following: